pwesterbaan/lander_lecture_notes/README.md

 # Lander Lecture Notes
 This repository contains notes to be used for while lecturing at Lander University.

-The main files are `math?0?Notes.{pdf,tex}` which inherit their styling from `mathNotesPreamble.tex`.
-The `subfile` package is used to import each section's source file, contained in the `subfiles` directory, into the main `math?0?Notes.tex` file.
+The main files are `math???Notes.{pdf,tex}` which inherit their styling from `mathNotesPreamble.tex`.
+The `subfile` package is used to import each section's source file, contained in the `subfiles` directory, into the main `math???Notes.tex` file.

 * [math121Notes.pdf](https://github.com/pwesterbaan/lander_lecture_notes/raw/main/math121Notes.pdf)
 * [math211Notes.pdf](https://github.com/pwesterbaan/lander_lecture_notes/raw/main/math211Notes.pdf)